acsdev/java-demo-testcontainers-jpql-criteria-querydsl/README.md

     2. Payara container that will run a web app which expose the http resouces that all retrive data from oracle container.

 # Running
+Chance the method **getOracleVolume** in **eti.query.demonstration.ConfigContainerTest** to point for a docker volume configured to be the volume of your oracle container.

 After build "**mvn clean compile package**" in **project-main** folder, a war named as project-main.war should be found in *project-test-container*/payara/deployments.
 That war file will be deployed in payara once the application server starts.